What does Texas SB1923 do?

 SB1923 was signed into law by Governor Greg Abbott on June 20, 2025.

-SB1923 is enforced by Texas Family Courts and Office of the Attorney General (Child Support Division).
+SB1923 is enforced by Office of the Attorney General (Child Support Division) and Texas Family Courts.

-The compliance urgency for SB1923 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1923 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SB1923 is estimated as "low".
 This may vary based on industry and implementation requirements.